Moment by Moment

 I think we can be our kids' guides, not their rulers.
 We can’t always know what will "stick" so I choose to focus on my self-development and my ability to stand strong in the waves that raising a child can bring.
 I do believe that being a positive role model is one of the best things I can do.
 I deeply hope the next generation will keep striving for a better world and I think having social-emotional strength will be a big predictor of this success.

-I realize this whole interaction sounds pretty "therapist like" and yes I am a therapist so I guess that would make sense but I feel good about giving her the moments of exploration, these moments to be not ok because by walking through those moments with us our kids will come out the other side much stronger.
+I realize this whole interaction sounds pretty "therapist like" and yes I am a therapist so I guess that would make sense but I feel good about giving them these moments of exploration, these moments to be not ok because by walking through those moments with us our kids will come out the other side much stronger.
 They will know they can bring us the hard things.
 We are not going to slap some quick fix on their big feelings.

 Give yourself more moments where it does not all have to be ok and be ok with your kids not always being ok.
 Walking through pain instead of resisting it is a path toward less suffering.